 Are you considering buying or adopting a bobtail cat?
 Long on love but short on tails, domestic bobtail cats have become increasingly popular in the United States.
-In fact, the Cat Fancier Association, Inc., The International Cat Association, and The American Cat Fancier are three American cat registries that recognize numerous short-tailed felines.
+In fact, the Cat Fanciers’ Association, Inc. (CFA), The International Cat Association (TICA), and The American Cat Fanciers’ Association (ACFA) are three cat registries that recognize numerous short-tailed felines.

 If you’re in the market for a short-tailed kitty cat, here are the top 10 cat breeds with uniquely short tails.

 The 10 Short-Tailed Cat Breeds

 Originating in the early 1960s this American breed is one of the largest in the world, tipping the scale at up to 13 pounds!
 Despite his wildcat looks, the American Bobtail is a big baby and loves to cuddle on the couch or lay in your lap.
 His distinct look is topped off with lynx-like ears, toe tufts, and crazy mutton-chop cheeks.

 This unique breed of cat comes from the Isle of Man situated between Ireland and Great Britain.
 Her shortened tail is actually due to a naturally occurring mutation.
 Some Manx cats can have no tail at all.
 A ship’s cat breed, Manx cats are known for their superb ratting skills.
 They come in a myriad of colors and coat patterns, including brown, black, and tri-colored.

 3. Cymric Cat

 While some folks consider the Cymric just a long-haired version of the Manx, this stubbed-tail feline has a dynamic history.
 Her name comes from the Welsh word “Cymru,” and though her bloodline has been traced back to the Isle of Man, Canada has long claimed that they developed this unique cat.